Mahala Problem Cigarettes: Company Creation

 At the turn of the 20th century, Szlama hired commercial artists such as Louis Oppenheim, Ernst Deutsch-Dryden, Lindenstaedt, Lucian Bernhard to create advertisements.
-The German commercial artist Hans Rudi Erdt created the famous Fez wearing Moslem as the brand image for the Problem-Cigarettes.
+The German commercial artist Hans Rudi Erdt created the famous Fez-wearing Moslem as the brand image for the Problem-Cigarettes.

 In 1914, after the 25th anniversary of the company, Szlama acquired the grounds of 212-213 Greifswalder Straße in Berlin from Gustav Magnus (not to be confused with Heinrich Gustav Magnus), to turn it in the headquarters for manufacturing of their cigarette brands.
 Between 1914 and 1929, the Jewish architect Moritz Ernst Lesser and Ernst Ludwig Freud (Son of Sigmund Freud) were commissioned to build the factory for production and storage.
 The Rochmann family with four children were also living at the building.

 After the death of Szlama in 1925, his two sons Heinrich Rochmann and Carl Rochmann took over the father's business, still headquartered on the Greifswalder Straße.
 The tombstones of Szlama, his parents and his brother are located at the Jewish graveyard of Berlin-Weißensee.

 Downfall

 After a bad harvest of Turkish tobacco, increased taxes for the storage of tobacco, as well as the onset of the Great Depression, the family sold first the brand Problem-Cigarettes (1930), and then the entire company (1932) to the Hamburg based company Reemtsma.
 Szlama's wife (Hanna) and their sons moved to the west Berlin, while their daughter Erna lived with her husband in Central Berlin (Prager Platz).
 The production halls were then rented out by Reemtsma from 1935 to the Reichsarbeitsdienst and were converted into sewing halls.

-With the rise of Adolf Hitler in Germany, Heinrich Rochmann (son of Szlama) was successful in emigrating to England in 1934.
+With the rise of Adolf Hitler in Germany, Heinrich Rochmann was successful in emigrating to England in 1934.
 Carl Rochmann and his wife Else were murdered in 1942 after being deported to Auschwitz during World War II.
 The family house was auctioned in 1943.